 GAMS/SULUM is a solver for Linear and Mixed Integer Linear problems from Sulum Optimization.

 GAMS/XA is a solver for Linear and Mixed Integer problems from Sunset Software Technology.

 The GAMS/XPRESS solver is an adaptation of the XPRESS-MP Optimization Subroutine Library from Fico and runs only in conjunction with the GAMS modeling system.
 GAMS/XPRESS is a versatile, high-performance optimization system.
-The system integrates a powerful simplex-based LP solver, an MIP module for integer programming problems, and a barrier module implementing a state-of-the-art interior point algorithm for very large LP problems.
+The system includes continuous (LP, QP, and QCP) and mixed-integer programming (MILP, MIQP, and MIQCP) problems capability.

 In addition if you have a callable library license from Xpress, we offer a GAMS/XPRESS link at a reduced price.
 This is the same program as the GAMS/XPRESS solver, but it uses your existing Xpress callable library license.
 It is noted that the link does not work on the XPRESS stand alone license.
 Finally, a bare-bone interface to the LP and MIP solver of Xpress is available under the name OSIXPRESS, it comes free of charge with any GAMS system.